-Christian Singer with Tourette Syndrome, Jamie Grace, Marries Fiancé After a 5-Month Courtship
+Christian Singer with Tourette Syndrome, Jamie Grace, Marries Fiancé After 5-Month Courtship

 While some guys “wanted me to prove it to them or they thought it was funny and I was just gonna cuss,” she told Essence that when it came to Collins, he had an unusual reaction.
 “He was so nonchalant about it, it made me even more nervous.
 I was like, ‘Wait, he didn’t ask me a bunch of questions…Why is he so relaxed right now?'”

 And he also shared her Christian faith and views on abstinence.
 “I’ve been very open about saving sex for my husband,” says Grace, who explains courting as dating with intention.
 “It was a decision that I made when I was a teenager.
-Aaron and I decided separately, before we met, to be intention in our dating lives in a way that would someday lead to marriage.”
+Aaron and I decided separately, before we met, to be intentional in our dating lives in a way that would someday lead to marriage.”

 And finding true love was worth the wait.
-Says Grace of her new husband: “He is patient, kind, hilarious, driven, talented, joyful, handsome and a fearless leader who seeks to love God and love people in every moment of his life.
+Says Grace of her new husband: “He is patient, kind, hilarious, driven, talented, joyful, handsome and a fearless leader who seeks to love God and love people in every moment of his life.”